Super Bowl Sunday Deadly DUI Day

 If you’re weaving over the center line, blow a stop sign or fail to put on a turn signal, guess what?
 Any of those actions would give police officers watching and waiting for drunk drivers to make their way home an easy decision to pull you over.

 If that isn’t enough to make those planning to party hearty on game day arrange for a designated driver, sleeping arrangements or alternate transportation, this might provide more incentive to do so: According to a new report, your chances of getting involved in a DUI-related crash are double on Super Bowl Sunday (as opposed to any other Sunday).
+Five years of California crash data showed an increase in alcohol-related crashes resulting in deaths and injuries of 77% on that Sunday.

 I will repeat the advice I offered around the New Year’s holiday: Don’t tempt fate.

-It’s a lot less expensive to arrange for Uber to take you home than to risk getting behind the wheel after having enjoyed a few more adult beverages than perhaps you intended to.
+It’s a lot less expensive to arrange for Uber or Lyft to take you home than to risk getting behind the wheel after having enjoyed a few more adult beverages than perhaps you intended to.

 Or you can call a cab.
 Or beg your friend to let you crash on their sofa.